Chemical Recycling and Disposal

 The best solution to the problem of disposing of hazardous waste is to avoid buying toxic products.
 If you must buy toxic chemicals, try to buy just the amount you need and use it up.

 There are also many less toxic alternatives to commonly used chemicals.
-If you would like more information search the internet, ask us about pamphlets, or contact a library or bookstore for one of the many books containing suggestions.
+If you would like more information search the internet or contact a library or bookstore for one of the many books containing suggestions.